EnigmaCurry/dry_agent/README.md

  * `dry_agent` has minimal host dependencies, with a [Makefile](Makefile) to consolidate configuration and installation tasks.
-To further improve the CLI ergononomics, a Bash function wrapper is included.
+To further improve the CLI ergonomics, a Bash function wrapper is included.

 ## Requirements

- * To serve as a `dry_agent` host, any Linux machine may be used, as long as the following packages are installed:
+ * To serve as a `dry_agent` host, any Linux machine (or VM) may be used, as long as the following packages are installed:

    * `podman`
    * `make`